datanadhi/flowhttp/CONTRIBUTING.md

 ```bash
 go test ./... -v
 ```
-If your change affects example behavior, ensure `example/main.go` runs correctly and routes respond as expected.
+If your change affects example behavior, ensure the examples run correctly and routes respond as expected.

 ---